Tonomy-Foundation/Tonomy-ID-SDK/docs/index.md

 ## Try it out now

 Integrate your existing app in less then 10 minutes.
 Follow the [Quick start](/start/start) with the Demo network (default).

+Check out how it works by using the Demo integration app on the Demo network. <a href="https://demo.demo.tonomy.foundation" target="_blank">Click here</a>